google/trillian/quota/etcd/README.md

 ```

 Quotas may be retrieved individually or via a series of filters, updated and
-deleted through the REST API as well.
+deleted through the quota API as well.
 See
 [quotapb.proto](https://github.com/google/trillian/blob/master/quota/etcd/quotapb/quotapb.proto)
 for an in-depth description of entities and available methods.